-SOUTHEAST CHINA BIRDING TOUR: DETAILED ITINERARY
+SOUTHEAST CHINA TOUR: DETAILED ITINERARY

 Southeast China: Day 1 The tour begins this afternoon at Guangzhou airport, from where we head for northern Guangdong province for a two nights stay.